anglimin/honours_thesis_code/README.md

 # GE4401: Honours Thesis

-Scripts that I have used for my urban informatics honours thesis.
+This repository contains the scripts that I have used for my honours thesis.

 Topic: INVESTIGATING THE UTILITY OF ONLINE PUBLIC TRANSPORT PERSPECTIVES AS A PROXY OF DIGITAL PARITCIPATORY URBANISM